 INAP and CAMEL Protocol Tutorial

-INAP and Camel protocols belongs to the SS7 protocol family.
+INAP and CAMEL protocols belong to the SS7 protocol family.
 These are application layer protocols.
 INAP is an intelligent network application protocol.
-INAP is a broad term, for PSTN there are INCS1 and INCS2 standards were developed for INAP.
-CAMEL protocol standard is developed for mobile network.
-Both uses SS7 as base transport.
-Camel and INAP uses services of TCAP layer.
-INAP and Camel tutorial will describer the concepts of Intelligent network and call flows for Camel.
-A mobile operator uses Camel Gateway software for providing services.
+INAP is a broad term.
+For PSTN, INCS1 and INCS2 standards were developed for INAP.
+CAMEL protocol standard is developed for mobile networks.
+Both use SS7 as base transport.
+Camel and INAP use the services of the TCAP layer.
+INAP and Camel tutorial will describe the concepts of Intelligent networks and call flows for Camel.
+A mobile operator uses Camel Gateway software to provide services.

 Difference between INAP and Camel:

-We are mentioning INAP and Camel protocol, together in a single tutorial.
-Because both almost servers the same purpose.
+We are mentioning INAP and Camel protocol together in a single tutorial.
+Both almost serve the same purpose.
 But there are differences too.
-Here we will describe the top level difference.
-INAP was developed for fixed line network.
+Here we will describe the top-level difference.
+INAP was developed for a fixed-line network.
 Camel was an enhancement for the mobile network.

 Camel protocol stack:

-Like any another protocol, camel also have its own protocol stack.
-Camel is an example of application layer protocol.
-There are other layers too for providing network services.
+Like any other protocol, the Camel also has its own protocol stack.
+Camel is an example of an application layer protocol.
+There are other layers below CAMEL for providing network services.
 The camel protocol (CAP) stack may have two types of network transport.

 Camel over ss7 layers:

-Protocol stack with ss7 have layers, MTP1, MTP2, MTP3, SCCP, TCAP and CAP.
+The protocol stack with ss7 has layers MTP1, MTP2, MTP3, SCCP, TCAP, and CAP.

-For a sigtran based camel protocol stack, have layers, SCTP, M3UA , SCCP, TCAP and CAP.
-Here we have mentioned m3ua, sigtran may also have sua , m2pa or m2ua.
-Based on sigtran layer, the type and number of transport layers changes.
+For a Sigtran-based camel protocol stack, have layers, SCTP, M3UA, SCCP, TCAP, and CAP.
+Here we have mentioned that m3ua.
+Sigtran may also have SUA, m2pa, or m2ua.
+Based on the Sigtran layer, the type and number of transport layers change.

-Before the IN , if a service (e.g Ring Back Tone ) needs to provide to phone users.
-Service has to be implemented in the each public switching centers which connects to the phone.
-This requires a lot of work and time, as all switching centers needs to be updated for the new service.
+Before the IN, to provide a new service (e.g., Ring Back Tone ) to phone users.
+Service has to be implemented in each public switching center that connects to the phone.
+This requires much work and time, as all switching centers must be updated for the new service.

-Later to solve this, service was placed on a dedicated node in network, called SCP as per ss7 network.
-In GSM this is gsmSCF.
-All switching centers connects to the gsmSCF.
-Now network is more useful than just transferring messages.
-This is why now it is called intelligent network.
-Here we will use reference of Camel protocol to explain the Intelligent network.
+Later to solve this, the service was placed on a dedicated node in the network, called SCP, as per the ss7 network.
+In GSM, this is gsmSCF.
+All switching centers connect to the gsmSCF.
+Now the network is more valuable than just transferring messages.
+This is why now it is called an intelligent network.
+Here we will use the reference of Camel protocol to explain the Intelligent network.

-There are two main components for intelligent network.
-One is gsmSSF and other is gsmSCF.
-SCP is the server which holds the service logic and SSP is the switching center which is located on roaming network.
+There are two primary components of an intelligent network.
+One is gsmSSF, and the other is gsmSCF.
+SCP is the server that holds the service logic, and SSP is the switching center located on a roaming network.
 When a service has to invoke, ssp sends the trigger to the SCP.
-Then SCP instructs the SSP for controlling the service.
-One of example of service is prepaid service.
-In prepaid service the online charging is done using CAMEL protocol.
-The SSP is the roaming MSC and SCP is the Camel Node for charging.
+Then SCP instructs the SSP to control the service.
+One example of a service is prepaid service.
+In prepaid service, the online charging is done using the CAMEL protocol.
+The SSP is the roaming MSC, and SCP is the Camel Node for charging.

 Intelligent Network Addressing(Camel Subscription Information):

-CSI or Camel subscription Data , belongs to the subscriber data stored in HLR.
-If subscriber have CSI, then only the camel protocol events can be triggered from the roaming network. if no data , subscriber have no camel support, even network is an intelligent network.
+CSI or Camel subscription Information belongs to the subscriber data stored in HLR.
+If a subscriber has CSI, then only the camel protocol events can be triggered from the roaming network.
+If there is no CSI subscription, the subscriber has no camel support, even if the network is an intelligent network.

 For a Gsm mobile subscriber, the gsmSCF is Camel Gateway works as SCP.
-It terminates camel protocol messages over SS7 network and on other side connects to the mobile operator's changing/billing system.
-During the call, roaming network sends protocol messages to Camel Gateway for online charging.
+It terminates camel protocol messages over the SS7 network and, on the other side, connects to the mobile operator’s changing/billing system.
+During the call, the roaming network sends protocol messages to Camel Gateway for online charging.

-To sends the messages for online charging and call control.
+To send messages for online charging and call control.
 Roaming gsmSSF should know the address of Camel Gateway.
-How the gsmSSF, know the address (SCCP GT address)?
+How does the gsmSSF know the address (SCCP GT address)?

 O-CSI means originating CSI.
-Information is used to send mobile originated call camel message to the SCP and vice versa.
+Information is used to send mobile-originated call camel messages to the SCP and vice versa.

-HLR sends t-csi to the GMSC while doing MAP SRI for a mobile terminated call.
-GSMS uses the address to contact SCP for MT call.
+HLR sends t-CSI to the GMSC while doing MAP SRI for a mobile terminated call.
+GSMS uses the address to contact SCP for MT calls.

 Camel Roaming Call Flow:

 There are many camel call flows.
-Each flow depends on a scenario.
+Each flow depends on the scenario.

-E.g Mobile originated (MO) call flow triggers when a mobile subscriber dials a number .
-In following example we will describe the Camel call flow for a MO call.
+E.g., Mobile originated (MO) call flow triggers when a mobile subscriber dials a number.
+The following example describes the Camel call flow for a MO call.

-For Mobile originated call, O-CSI is the parameter which roaming network uses for address of gsmSCF.
-When subscriber dials a number, roaming msc sends the InitialDP camel operation to the scf and waits for the response by starting a timer.
-If no response then dialogue is cleared upon the timer expiry.
-Generally the time duration is of two seconds.
-InitiaDP have information about the subscriber, which contains roaming , MSC , VLR, IMSI , calling and called party address.
+For a Mobile originated Call, O-CSI is the parameter that the roaming network uses for the address of gsmSCF.
+When the subscriber dials a number, roaming MSC sends the InitialDP camel operation to the SCF and waits for the response by starting a timer.
+If there is no response, then dialogue is cleared upon the timer expiry.
+Generally, the time duration is of two seconds.
+An InitialDP message contains information about the subscriber, containing roaming, MSC, VLR, IMSI, calling, and called party address.

-Till now we have described the protocol call flow between gsmSCF and gsmSSF.
-But a service provider, requires a product or software for providing camel protocol services.
-Mobile operators uses Camel Gateway software.
-E.g if a MO call has to control from from a mobile operator's business logic.
-The software should terminates message from ss7 and sends the trigger to the business logic (e.g over HTTP).
-Business logic will respond with new trigger.
-New trigger may be to continue call or to release.
-Upon trigger , Camel Gateway sends new protocol messages to the network.
+Till now, we have described the protocol call flow between gsmSCF and gsmSSF.
+But a service provider requires a product or software for providing camel protocol services.
+Mobile operators use Camel Gateway software.
+E.g., if a MO call has to control by a mobile operator’s business logic, the software should terminate the messages from the ss7 network and send the trigger to the business logic (e.g., over HTTP).
+Business logic will respond with the new trigger.
+The new trigger may be to continue the call or to release.
+Upon trigger, Camel Gateway sends new protocol messages to the network.

-Many companies implement camel gateway software .
-Software Interfaces mobile core network over standard SS7/Sigtran and have vendor specific APIs towards the business logic.
-Business logic have subscriber data, based on location, changing plan etc.
+Many companies implement camel gateway software.
+Software Interfaces mobile core network over standard SS7/Sigtran and have vendor-specific APIs towards the business logic.
+Business logic has subscriber data based on location, changing plans, etc.